varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^larry2025a]: [Larry Dial 2025](https://www.lesswrong.com/posts/j3gp8tebQiFJqzBgg/how-the-nanogpt-speedrun-wr-dropped-by-20-in-3-months) *How the NanoGPT Speedrun WR dropped by 20% in 3 months*

 ---
-%%
-want to review some key Muon modifications that have help drive down the Modded NanoGPT speedrun to nearly 2 minutes. added to Muon in the In this blog post, I want to examine

-The Muon optimizer was invented by Keller Jordan, ... , & friends for the Modded NanoGPT speedrun competition. .. lots of papers.. but Keller Jordan says he "only trusts speedruns".
-With this in mind, here some changes .
-Survey on related literature

-Aggregate related literature

-- the problem is i dont want to talk about everything lol

-There have been several recent papers highlighting the benefits of an adaptive estimation term inside of Muon.
-Given the recent adoption of one of these methods (Normuon) in the Modded NanoGPT speedrun, I want to examine the optimal learning rate and batch size for adaptive muon.
- %%
-%% In this blog I examine how optimal learning rate changes as batch size, and so is quickly asymptotic as opposed to Adam's square-root law $\eta \propto \sqrt{B}$.
-I also survey how this relates to Critical Batch Size and learning rate schedules for Muon.  %%

 ## (1) Adaptive Muon
 The Modded NanoGPT speedrun uses an adaptive variant of Muon called NorMuon [^normuon].
-Several recent papers have explored similar adaptive extensions [^adamuon] [^adago] [^frans].
+Several recent papers have proposed similar adaptive extensions [^adamuon] [^adago] [^frans].
 In this section, I want to explain what "adaptive Muon" means and why it helps.

-%% I want to provide an overview of the literature on adaptive Muon variants, why it is effective, and why you might consider adopting it for yourself. %%

 [^frans]: [Frans et al 2025](https://arxiv.org/abs/2510.25000) *What Really Matters in Matrix-Whitening Optimizers?*
 [^adago]: [Zhang et al 2025](https://arxiv.org/abs/2509.02981) *AdaGrad Meets Muon*
 [^normuon]: [Li et al 2025](https://arxiv.org/abs/2510.05491) *NorMuon*
 [^adamuon]:[Si et al 2025](https://arxiv.org/abs/2507.11005) *AdaMuon*

-I like to consider Muon a variant of a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM), which updates parameters using an exponential moving average (EMA) of gradients.
-Muon modifies this by *orthogonalizing* the gradient EMA via a matrix-sign function.
-Orthogonalization is a rich concept, though for now you can think of it as a special form of normalization [^spectral].
+I like to view Muon a variant of a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM).
+SGDM udpates parameters using an exponential moving average (EMA) of gradients.
+Muon (MomentUm Orthogonalized by Newton-Schulz) modifies this by *orthogonalizing* the gradient EMA via a matrix-sign function.
+Orthogonalization is a rich concept; for now, you can think of it as a special form of normalization that keeps the gradient's directions but not their magnitude [^spectral].

-Adam (ADaptive Moment Estimation) builds upon SGDM in different way: by tracking the EMA of squared gradients per parameter.
-We divide our gradient EMA by our squared gradient EMA to produce variance-corrected update.
+Adam (ADaptive Moment Estimation) also builds on SGDM, but in a different way: it tracks the EMA of squared gradients per parameter.
+The gradient EMA is divided by the squared-gradient EMA to produce a variance-corrected update.

 %% performs steps by computing the exponential moving average (EMA) of gradients.
 Adam (ADaptive Moment Estimation) additionally tracks the EMA of the norm of each parameter.
 Dividing by this second EMA gives us a variance-corrected update.  %%

 Variance correction is hypothesized to be useful in two distinct ways:
-1) Stochastic noise: At a fixed batch size, certain features may be very noisy, while other features will have high signal.
+1) Stochastic noise: At a fixed batch size, some features may be very noisy while other features will have high signal.
 Adaptivity allows noisier gradient estimates to get dampened, effectively giving each parameter its own adaptive learning rate.
 2) Curvature: how the gradient changes as we move through parameter space.
 Various papers examine how second order statistics approximate the hessian (the second derivative) of the loss landscape—that is, the per-parameter curvature [^cohen] [^kustner].
 Normalizing by this estimate makes the optimizer take smaller steps into high-curvature regions, preventing overshooting and descent into "sharp" minima.

 [^kustner]: [Kustner et al 2024](https://arxiv.org/abs/2402.19449) *Heavy-Tailed Class Imbalance and Why Adam Outperforms Gradient Descent on Language Models*